pmp-p/untitled-asteroids-pyray/README.md

    * Make sure you are subscribed to the api
    * The header containing the key and host, can be pasted from here, as well as the url

-7. Inside the folder code type
+7. Inside the folder top folder (ex: untitled_asteroids_repository) type,
    * python Game.py

 ## Core Gameplay